 Spanking can be a hotly debated topic among parents.
 You may have been spanked as a child and have different feelings about how well it worked than someone else who was spanked.

 In 2016, the University of Texas published the largest study on spanking to date.
 It included more than 160,000 children and more than 50 years of data.
 The results of the study showed that children who were spanked were more likely to defy their parents, experience antisocial behavior and suffer from mental health problems.
+Because of this and other data, the American Academy of Pediatrics (AAP) released a recommendation that parents use other forms of discipline instead of spanking.

 Though spanking may feel like a quick solution to behavior problems, research suggests it is unlikely to help you meet your parenting goals.
 Even if your goal is to have your child be obedient, the study shows spanking may have the opposite effect.
 Spanking also does not promote long-term emotional health or coping skills children need as they grow into teens and adults.